Carlos Alcaraz beats Novak Djokovic at the US Open to reach his 3rd Grand Slam final in a row

 Nope.
 Alcaraz immediately snapped to, taking the next three games, including one scooped cross-court forehand passing winner that was so superb even Djokovic felt compelled to applaud with his racket.

-Alcaraz never faced another break point.
-That’s quite an accomplishment.
-As Alcaraz said shortly before completing the walk from the locker room to the Ashe court: “Now I am facing one of the best returners ever, if not the best.”

-Alcaraz finished with 30 unforced errors, the same total as his opponent.
-But the performance was more than good enough.

-“Today, I’d say, it wasn’t the best level of the tournament for me,” Alcaraz said, “but I just kept a cool level (from) the beginning until the last point.”
+“Today, I’d say, it wasn’t the best level of the tournament for me,” said Alcaraz, whose 30 unforced errors were the same as Djokovic's total, “but I just kept a cool level (from) the beginning until the last point.”

-He was wearing a pink, sleeveless shirt and now sporting nearly a full head of hair less than two weeks after showing up for his first-round match with a buzz cut he said was necessary when his brother tried to give him a cut but messed up.
+He was wearing a pink, sleeveless shirt and sporting nearly a full head of hair less than two weeks after showing up with a buzz cut he said was necessary when his brother tried to play barber but messed up.

-Maybe the decision to enjoy some down time Wednesday helped Alcaraz.
-He played golf with 2017 Masters champion Sergio Garcia, who was in a front-row seat across from the chair umpire Friday.

-Apparently, Alcaraz and his partner came out on the winning end on the links, too, saying of Garcia: “He owes me $200 right now.”
+Asked whether he'll stick with the new look if he wins on Sunday, Alcaraz smiled and replied: “Even better.
+You will see. ...
+Surprise, surprise.”

 Howard Fendrich has been the AP’s tennis writer since 2002.
 Find his stories here: https://apnews.com/author/howard-fendrich.
 More AP tennis: https://apnews.com/hub/tennis